yaronf/I-D/hum-app-reqs/draft-sheffer-hum-app-req.md

 * Nice to have: OpenID authentication for admins.

 # Hum Rooms
-Anybody can open a “hum room”.
+Anybody can open a "hum room".
 The room is available for a period of time (default: 6 hours) and then it is archived.
 The room consists of:

 * A name, defined by the room admin.